 How to get to Caminito del Rey

-By car: Access to Caminito by road from Malaga is via A-357 It is very good road to the Zalea crossing.
+- By car: Access to Caminito by road from Malaga is via A-357 It is a very good road to the Zalea crossing.
 From this moment you can:

 - continue on this road to Ardales, and take the MA-5403 exit towards M-442 to El Chorro.

-Tickets can be purchased online, my recommendation is to do it in advance, as they tend to run out very quickly.
+Tickets can be purchased online, and my recommendation is to do it in advance as they tend to run out very quickly.

 First visits begin at 9:30 am with passes every 30 minutes approximately.

-And the way we got tickets was thanks to my sister who lives in Malaga and meet someone who booked us five tickets.
+The way we got tickets was thanks to my sister who lives in Malaga and met someone who booked us five tickets.

-With regard to the Caminito itself, it is a very beautiful site, it is very careful and I think it deserves the visit.
-Honestly, I do not know if € 10 per person is a bit much, but if it helps the maintenance of the park has a pass.
+With regard to the Caminito itself, it is a very beautiful and well-taken care of site that I think is worth visiting.
+Honestly, I do not know if € 10 per person is a bit much, but if it helps the maintenance of the park, I will let it pass.

-I also say that I expected it to give more vertigo.
-But I think that seeing so many people walking by, that takes away the adventure.
+I also said that I expected it to give more vertigo, but I think that seeing so many people walking by takes away the adventure.

 So our visit began leaving the car at the end of the route.
-We leave the car in the free parking and get on the shuttle bus to go to the beginning of the route.
-Where you pay the entrance and they give you the casco.
+We left the car in the free parking and got on the shuttle bus to go to the beginning of the route where we paid for the entrance and were given the helmet.

 The road was broken and cut, the shuttle bus took about an hour to get to the starting point.
 The price of the shuttle bus was € 3 per person.

-The ticket issue seems a shame or a mafia, call it what you want.
-The thing is that on the web enable the current month and three months for the purchase of tickets and you can check for yourself that the weekend for 4 months are sold, with some exceptions.
+The ticket issue seems like a sham or as if it were run by a mafia, call it what you want.
+The thing is that on the webpage, you can buy tickets for the current month and three months ahead, but the weekend for 4 months ahead are sold out, with some exceptions.

-This is so, it seems that the agencies, guides and others buy the tickets to sell them.
-This is just from hearsay, I can not confirm it with certainty.
+With this in mind, it seems that the agencies, guides, and others buy the tickets to sell them.
+This is just from hearsay, I cannot confirm it with certainty.
 But buying tickets became mission impossible.
-You can imagine that when my sister lived in Malaga I went a few times and never got tickets.
-Until he had to pull contacts …
+You can imagine that when my sister lived in Malaga I went a few times and never got tickets, until she had to pull a few strings …

-Where to eat in the Caminito del Rey or near
+Where to Eat in the Caminito del Rey or nearby

-During the tour of the path you can eat the food that you carry in your backpack.
-But if you want to take advantage and eat in the area I leave you two recommendations that we have tried and we loved.
+During the tour of the path, you can eat the food that you carry in your backpack, but if you want to take advantage and eat in the area, I leave you two recommendations that we have tried and loved.

 Restaurante El Mirador.
 This restaurant is at the beginning of the path.
-We met him in a previous visit, we were the whole family.
+We stumbled upon it on a previous visit when we were with the whole family.
 It has super nice views of the Guadalhorce reservoir.

-I recommend this restaurant if you leave the car at the beginning of the Caminito, also if you have your entrance in the afternoon.
+I recommend this restaurant if you leave the car at the beginning of the Caminito, and if you have your entrance for the afternoon.
 Take the opportunity to burn calories along the way.

 As a recommendation, make the reservation by phone.

 Los Caballos Restaurant.
 This is the restaurant where we ate the day we toured the Caminito del Rey.
-It is a little further and on the way to Malaga.
-But as we were driving and did not book in advance at the Mirador, or any other, we had to move away.
+It is a little further and on the way to Malaga, but since we were driving and did not book in advance at the Mirador, or any other, we had to go farther away from the path.

-This restaurant is huge and we had to wait about half an hour to have a table, but it was worth the wait.
-The typical dish to order is the Plato de los Montes and the porra antequerana (which is like salmorejo), in any from the two restaurants everything was very good.
+This restaurant is huge and we had to wait about half an hour to have a table, but it was well worth the wait.
+The typical dish to order is the Plato de los Montes and the porra antequerana (which is like salmorejo).
+In any case, the two restaurants had very good food.